HCCA LANE/TURVEY SCHOLARSHIPS

 Applicants must be residents of Madison County or members of a vocal performing group in this county.
 Selection is by audition, with two pieces selected from an HCCA-specified repertoire and one from the applicant’s choice.
 In addition, applicants are expected to demonstrate intentions of pursuing a serious course of vocal music study, meeting the approval of the HCCA Scholarship Committee.

-Presenting our 2019 scholarship winners!
+Presenting our 2022 scholarship winner!